-The "Oregon Safety Belt Overtime Enforcement Program" (Feb.
-5-18, 2018) used federally funded overtime to allow for increased traffic enforcement, with a focus on seat belts, child restraints, distracted driving, and excessive speed.
+The "Oregon Safety Belt Overtime Enforcement Program" continues through Wednesday, Feb.
+27. It uses federally funded overtime to allow for increased traffic enforcement, with a focus on seat belts, child restraints, distracted driving, and excessive speed.

 THE STATS: SAFETY BELTS AND CHILD SEATS SAVE LIVES